-Quick reminder, because we wouldn’t be doing our job if we didn’t: birth control doesn’t protect against STIs.
+One lastreminder, because we wouldn’t be doing our job if we didn’t: birth control doesn’t protect against STIs.
 Especially if you’re having sex with someone new, always use a condom.
-Okay, have fun!

 The views expressed here are those of the author and, as with the rest of the content on Active Ingredients, are not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any medical questions or concerns, please talk to your healthcare provider.